ATOM: AdapTive and OptiMized dynamic temporal knowledge graph construction using LLMs: Experiments

 \subsection{TKG stability}

 Rerunning the same prompt multiple times leads to variations in output.
-To evaluate the stability score, 5-tuples are initially extracted from both atomic facts (denoted as (F) in Table \ref{tab:stability_reruns_all}) and lead paragraphs individually, establishing a baseline named Run 1.
+To evaluate the stability score, 5-tuples are initially extracted from both atomic facts (denoted as (F) in Table~\ref{tab:stability_reruns_all}) and lead paragraphs individually, establishing a baseline named Run 1.
 This extraction process is subsequently repeated twice more without altering any parameters.
-As shown in Table \ref{tab:stability_reruns_all}, centroids of the extracted 5-tuples' embeddings from atomic facts remain nearly constant across runs 1 and 2, exhibiting very low standard deviations and high stability scores.
-In contrast, the centroids of the extracted 5-tuples' embeddings from the lead paragraphs demonstrate greater variability.
-This addresses \ref{c2} and reflects the effect of atomic facts in maintaining a stable construction of TKGs with a gain of $\sim 17\%$.
+As shown in Table~\ref{tab:stability_reruns_all}, the 5-tuple sets extracted from atomic facts exhibit high Jaccard similarity with the baseline across runs.
+In contrast, the extraction from lead paragraphs demonstrates significantly lower overlap, revealing high variability.
+This addresses~\ref{c2} and reflects the effect of atomic facts in maintaining a stable construction of TKGs with a gain of $\sim 33\%$.